 Membership & Dues

-Our scouts come from nine different ZIP codes including 85007, 85013, 85028, 85032, 85050, 85253, 85254, 85260 and 85308.
-Our average active membership ranges between 45 and 60 scouts.
+Our average active membership ranges between 30 and 50 scouts.
 Scout ages are nicely distributed from ages 11 to 17, allowing scouts to develop their leadership skills as they mentor younger scouts.
 The Troop has a policy of not sponsoring fundraisers that require door-to-door selling.
 Expenses for Troop activities are covered through semi-annual dues and a pay-as-you-go approach for specific events.
-Current annual dues are $110.
+Current annual dues are $120.